Wednesday – May 28, 2025

 Legacy Council Breakfast: The Joy of Service

 Join your colleagues for this traditional conference closing event!
-This year’s panel will discuss their own life experiences and how each one has sought and found joy during the highs and lows of public management, as well as the commitment each professional makes to finding that joy.
+This year’s panel will discuss their own life experiences, how each one has sought and found joy during the highs and lows of public management, and the commitment each professional makes to finding that joy.
 Panelists will also discuss what to do when joy seems elusive.
+Speakers will include past presidents Lee R. Feldman, Joyce A. Shanahan, Ann Toney-Deal; and William R. Whitson.